PokemonGoMap/RocketMap/docs/extras/Webhooks.md

 ## RocketMap Public Webhook

-RM is collecting data for an up comming project.
-If you would like to donate your data, please fill out [this form](https://goo.gl/forms/ZCx6mQNngr0bAvRY2) and add `-wh [your webhook URL here] ` to your command line.
+RM is collecting data for an upcoming project.
+If you would like to donate your data, please fill out [this form](https://goo.gl/forms/ZCx6mQNngr0bAvRY2) and add `-wh [your webhook URL here]` to your command line.

 ## PokeAlarm